-Generation Zero Waste is a free youth education program, created in partnership with Austin Resource Recovery.
-The program engages K-12 students in TEKS-aligned educational and interactive activities which raise awareness about recycling, composting, and conservation while giving students simple solutions for reducing their waste.
-The curriculum is divided into grade levels – K-2nd, 3rd-5th, 6th-8th and 9th-12th – with a different focus for each.
+Generation Zero is a free youth education program, created in partnership with Austin Resource Recovery.
+The program engages K-12 students in TEKS-aligned educational and interactive activities that raise awareness about recycling, composting, and conservation while giving students simple solutions for reducing their waste.
+The curriculum is divided into grade levels – K-2nd, 3rd-5th, 6th-8th , and 9th-12th – with a different focus for each.

 - K-2nd: lessons focus on teaching students about sorting waste, emphasizing the differences between landfill trash, recycling, and composting

 - 3rd-5th: lessons center around the composition of trash and recycling beyond the basics, integrating math and social studies concepts.

 - 6th-12th: lessons explore the intricacies of our waste streams, to build a complex understanding of landfills and recycling systems, culminating with a student-led advocacy project to address waste issues locally

 All Generation Zero programming is provided free of charge.